williamnoble/lush-takehome/README.md

 - Postgres may not be the best choice of db vs e.g. redis.
 - Wrapping the end json made it harder to test.

+### Attribution
+The file `serve.go` file in addition to the ReadJSON helper function are inspired by 'Alex Edwards', granted they are edited/simplified.
+Otherwise, all work is my own.

 <br/>
 William Noble 13th October 2021.